Film Developer: Job Description, Duties and Requirements

 Salary and Employment Outlook

-Due to the increasing use of digital cameras in photography and movie and television production, the U.S. Bureau of Labor Statistics (BLS) no longer lists employment outlook or salary data for film developers under the category of photographic process workers and processing machine operators.
-It said employment opportunities in this category were expected to grow by 4% from 2012 to 2022.
+The U.S. Bureau of Labor Statistics (BLS) lists employment outlook or salary data for film developers under the category of photographic process workers and processing machine operators.
+It said employment opportunities in this category were expected to show little to no growth from 2012 to 2022.
 The median salary for this career was $23,840 as of May 2013, the BLS found.

 Related to Film Developer: Job Description, Duties and Requirements

 - Recently Updated

 Learn about associate's degrees in film and video production.
 Explore the differences between degree options, the coursework...

 The Film and Sound Think Tank, a research project from the U.K.'s JISC, recently released their final report on the use of...